 - FLEXIBLE APPLICATION: Can be applied to wet or dry paint

 How often should you wax your Corvette?

 There’s no right answer to this question because it’s based on a number of different factors: wax type, frequency of driving, weather, etc.

 Many Corvette owners only clean and polish their cars once a year.
-They do this especially if they don’t go to many car shows and only drive it on occasion.
-Corvettes often don’t get a regular wax because their owners only bring them out for events in a trailer.
+They do this, especially if they don’t go to many car shows and only drive it on occasion.
+Corvettes often don’t get regular wax because their owners only bring them out for events in a trailer.
 But it is best to preserve your finish with an annual waxing no matter what.

 If you drive your Corvette more often, it’s a good idea to be aware that polishing and waxing requirements will be different to give the best protection.
 Simply, the more you drive, the more you need to polish and wax.

 Usually, one application of polish and wax at the beginning of the car show season should last you all of the prime show season.